 https://docs.angularjs.org/api/ng/service/$location

 In view.html, the button for deleting a photo is an action.
 The ng-click attribute specifies the deletePhoto function with the photo ID as an argument.
 Note that the photo ID comes from a property in the photo object, photo.id.
 In viewController, the deletePhoto function uses photo.id to delete the photo from photos data store.
-Notice that deletePhoto function update view.html by retrieving all the photos associated with topicedit.html and editController
+Notice that deletePhoto function update view.html by retrieving all the photos associated with topic.

+In view.html, the button for submitting a photo is an action.
+The ng-click attribute specifies the submitTopic function in the viewController.
+The submitTopic function works by opening the photos datastore and querying for all of the photos that need to be uploaded for the specified topic.
+This is done by using the “photos” parameter and calling “photos.query()” this substantiates a query object.
+Then the query is modified to search for the referenced topicID:

+find = find.$index("topicID_idx").$eq($scope.topicID);

+the $index function parameters sets the index to “topicID_idx” and the $eq function parameter sets “$scope.topicID” as the topicId to be searched for..
+You reference the query within an eachWhere call.
+Next, you build a FormData object which will be submitted as the data for the AJAX post request.
+The topicName, and number of photos are appended to the object.
+The base64 encoded string of each photo is appended to the object with the name being “photo<index>”.
+The AJAX request is made to the submitOfflineTopic TopicController action.
+Lastly, the topic and associated photos are deleted and the web-app is redirected to the topic view using $location.

+edit.html and editController

 The view edit.html is a form that only updates the name of the topic.
 The view is only accessed from a topic view, and the link in the topic view will append the topic ID to the URL.
 The "Confirm" button specifies an action, ng-click="edit()"